-In 2015, it is still legal to fly an aircraft with a 121.5/243 MHz Emergency Locator Transmitter (ELT).
+In 2023, flying an aircraft with a 121.5/243 MHz ELT (Emergency Locator Transmitter) is still legal.
 While it is legal, it may not be prudent.
-In 2009, the satellites that monitored the 121.5 MHz frequency were decommissioned.
-There is currently no satellite based system in place that will automatically trigger a Search and Rescue (SAR) if one of these older type beacons is activated.
+The satellites that monitored the 121.5 MHz frequency were decommissioned in 2009, and no satellite-based system is available that will automatically trigger a SAR or Search and Rescue if one of these older type beacons is activated.

-Conversely, newer distress beacons such as all 406 MHz beacons are monitored by a global network of Satellites operated by Cospas-Sarsat, offering automatic detection.
+Conversely, newer distress beacons, such as all 406 MHz, are monitored by a global network of satellites operated by Cospas-Sarsat, offering automatic detection.

 There are two ways that an ELT can add position information.